-Kids should be eating 1½-2 serves per day.
+Kids should be eating 1½ to 2 serves per day.
 For lunchboxes try cherry tomatoes or carrot, cucumber and celery sticks.

 A serve of veggies is: ½ cup veggies, 1 cup raw leafy greens, 1 cup starchy veggies (sweet corn, for example).

 Dairy offers calcium for bones and teeth as well as filling protein.
-Primary-aged kids need 1½-3 serves a day.
+Primary-aged kids need 1½ to 3 serves a day.
 Choose low-fat dairy, and for yoghurt check the sugars – look for less than 12g per 100g.

 A serve of dairy is: ¾ cup of yoghurt, 1 cup of low-fat milk, or 2 slices of cheese (40g).